mohamedmagdy841/credit-card-fraud/README.md

 # ETL Pipeline for Credit Card Fraud Detection Using Airflow

 ### Description
 This project implements an automated ETL pipeline for credit card fraud detection using Python and Apache Airflow.
-It extracts data from S3, cleans and transforms it, and loads it into SQLite for analysis.
+It extracts data from S3, cleans and transforms it, and loads it into PostgreSQL for analysis.
 Apache Airflow manages the workflow, and AWS S3 provides secure, scalable storage.

 ### Dataset Summary: